 Listen to your internal voice when you imagine giving a friend or loved one a true compliment.
 Notice the volume, tonality, and tempo of the voice.
 Now give yourself a compliment.
 Notice the volume, tonality, and tempo.
 Which voice did you like better?
 If it was the complimentary voice used on the other person, go inside and ask if this part would in the future use this kind voice?
 Thank the part with your kind and complimentary voice.

 Over thirty years ago I did this process and I never get angry with myself (even when I make a mistake, which is quite often).

 If you have a critical internal voice, ask that part what is it’s positive intention ?
 What is it trying to do for you?
 99 % of the time I have found it is something positive.
 For example: it is to make you a better person or to protect you.
 Ask the part if it would tell you what to do rather than what not to do in order to direct your behaviors.
 Then ask the part if it would use your complimentary voice in the future to give you instructions.

 If the above did not work for you at this time, maybe do what my class attendee did.
+You can also after you notice the location of voice, move the voice’s location.
 Or you can add this “Circus music” to the critical voice.
 This music might make a big difference for you.